-Given a integer represented as a string, we need to get the sum of all possible substrings of this string.
+Given an integer represented as a string, we need to get the sum of all possible substrings of this string.

 Input : num = “1234” Output : 1670 Sum = 1 + 2 + 3 + 4 + 12 + 23 + 34 + 123 + 234 + 1234 = 1670 Input : num = “421” Output : 491 Sum = 4 + 2 + 1 + 42 + 21 + 421 = 491

-We can solve this problem using dynamic programming.
-We can write summation of all substrings on basis of digit at which they are ending in that case,
+We can solve this problem by using dynamic programming.
+We can write a summation of all substrings on basis of the digit at which they are ending in that case,

 Sum of all substrings = sumofdigit + sumofdigit + sumofdigit … + sumofdigit[n-1] where n is length of string.

-Where sumofdigit[i] stores sum of all substring ending at ith index digit, in above example,
+Where sumofdigit[i] stores the sum of all substring ending at ith index digit, in the above example,

 Example : num = "1234" sumofdigit = 1 = 1 sumofdigit = 2 + 12 = 14 sumofdigit = 3 + 23 + 123 = 149 sumofdigit = 4 + 34 + 234 + 1234 = 1506 Result = 1670

 Now we can get the relation between sumofdigit values and can solve the question iteratively.
 Each sumofdigit can be represented in terms of previous value as shown below,

 For above example, sumofdigit = 4 + 34 + 234 + 1234 = 4 + 30 + 4 + 230 + 4 + 1230 + 4 = 4*4 + 10*(3 + 23 +123) = 4*4 + 10*(sumofdigit) In general, sumofdigit[i] = (i+1)*num[i] + 10*sumofdigit[i-1]